Neerajkomatishetti/Neerajkomatishetti/README.md

 - **Portfolio**: [Neeraj Komatishetti](https://portfolio-phi-red-81.vercel.app/)
 ## About Me

 I'm a computer science student who is really into technology and innovation.
-I've learned a good amount about coding in Java and Python, and I love figuring out tricky problems.
-I'm always looking[...]
+I've good expertise in Full Stack development, a tech nerd, and I love figuring out tricky problems.
+I'm always looking to collaborate!

 # Technologies I Use